-- 1) Maximise employers and staff access to Learndirect Scotland's learning centres. - 2) Encourage the use by training providers and rural employers of e-learning options. - 3) Consideration of the development of distance learning materials for the sector. - 4) Work with the learning technology team at IRISS to run "How to" seminars - 5) Encourage and enable the development of content and elearning solutions.
+- 1) Maximise employers and staff access to HIE and Learndirect Scotland's learning centres and encourage use of the LdS "Learning Bytes" scheme. - 2) Encourage the use by training providers and rural employers of e-learning options. - 3) Consideration of the development of distance learning materials for the sector. - 4) Work with the learning technology team at IRISS to run "How to" seminars - 5) Encourage and enable the development of content and e-learning solutions. - 6) Encourage Centres delivering training to examine ways of working in partnership to aid employers/employees in rural areas. - 7) Work with HIE, and the North of Scotland FE Colleges/UHI to improve the uptake of relevant e-learning.